Knight or Night – Difference, Meaning and Usage

 Knight refers to a medieval warrior or a royal title.
 Night refers to the dark time after sunset.

 There is no British or American spelling difference.
-The spelling depends only on meaning.
 If your sentence talks about darkness, sleep, evening, or time choose night.
 If your sentence talks about history, armor, royalty, or chess choose knight.

 A small spelling mistake can change your message.
 But now, you know the difference.
 You can write with clarity and confidence every time.